Mahmud Panahiyan: Life

 Mahmud Ghulamhuseyn Khan oghlu Panahiyan was born in 1908 in the city of Tabriz.
 He received his primary education from a local religious teacher and later graduated from the Higher Military Academy in Tehran.
 He served in the Shah's army in various regions.
 In 1943, he joined the Tudeh Party along with his brother Ali.
 In September 1945, he left the Shah's army, returned to Tabriz, and joined the Azerbaijan Democratic Party.
 There, he participated in organizing resistance groups in the Khoy, Maku, and Salmas regions.

-After the establishment of the Azerbaijan Natio3nal Government, Jafar Kavian was appointed Minister of People's Army by Ja'far Pishevari.
+After the establishment of the Azerbaijan National Government, Jafar Kavian was appointed Minister of People's Army by Ja'far Pishevari.
 Within a short period, 300 officers of various ranks were gathered within the newly organized people's army.
 Of these, 14 officers were promoted to colonel and 9 to general.
 The total strength of the army was increased to 18,000 personnel.
 Several military schools were established.

 Mahmud Panahiyan, awarded the rank of general by the decision of the Azerbaijan People's Government, was appointed Chief of Staff of the National Army.
 Additionally, he served as the head of the Tabriz Military School and the Military Court.